 There is the first Board of Trustees, composed of Norma Edens, Jody Ellsworth, Gloria Goller, Sally Nelson, Steve Olmstead, David Pence, Dennis South, Ric Thomas, Maxine Wright, and Virginia Wybel.

-There are our hard-working accompanists, including Louise Bennett, Corrine Berg, Arni Blomquist, Chris Christensen, Jan Droge, Betsy Dunlap, Norma Edens, Bonnie Fjellde, Robin Hunt, Diane Johnston, Chris Kolbegger, Laura Kornelis, Erica Pence, Mary Pence, Bill Pelandini, Anne Pell, Chris Smellow, Evie Stege, and Laura Milleson.
+There are our talented accompanists, including Louise Bennett, Corinne Berg, Arni Blomquist, Chris Christensen, Jan Droge, Betsy Dunlap, Norma Edens, Bonnie Fjellde, Robin Hunt, Diane Johnston, Chris Kolbegger, Laura Kornelis, Erica Pence, Mary Pence, Bill Pelandini, Anne Pell, Chris Smellow, Evie Stege, Laura Milleson and Laetitia Lehman-Pearsall.

 Many great music directors have brought us where we are today through their dedication: